 Even more so, there are other security features that can make a VPN stronger or weaker.
 IPVanish is one VPN that goes the extra mile for security.
 They own each of their servers to ensure a more secure network.

 Not every VPN allows torrenting and peer-to-peer (P2P) traffic.
 Some VPNs (like CyberGhost and PIA ) have dedicated servers that allow torrenting.
 Other VPNs, like IPVanish and VyprVPN allow torrenting on all of their servers.

 You can check out the other best VPNs for torrenting here.

 Almost any VPN will get you where you want to go, but some excel in particular areas.
 If you have any other questions about VPNs, please don’t hesitate to contact us on our live chat!

-Important Note: We do not encourage you to perform illegal actions because you are using a VPN and cannot be caught, but we do encourage freedom of internet, as well as clicking on one of the social network buttons below and sharing this article 🙂
+Important Note: We do not encourage illegal activity with a VPN, but we do encourage freedom of internet, as well as clicking on one of the social network buttons below and sharing this article ?